 Cassadaga Lake has an accessible fishing platform at the boat launch site on Middle Lake.

-Full listing of DECs Accessible Recreation Destinations.
+Full listing of DEC's Accessible Recreation Destinations.

 Muskellunge, Northern Pike and Walleye: Northern pike, which reproduce naturally, and muskellunge, which are stocked as fingerlings by DEC, provide anglers with the opportunity for a true trophy.
 Muskellunge in Cassadaga Lakes can exceed 40 inches in length, while northern pike over 30 inches can be caught.
-Large, live minnows and 8 inches - 12 inches imitation baitfish lures will take some nice fish.
+Large, live minnows and 8 - 12 inches imitation baitfish lures will take some nice fish.
 Walleye are found in limited numbers in Cassadaga Lakes, but legal size fish are caught occasionally.

-Panfish provide plenty of action for the angler on the Cassadaga Lakes.
+Panfish: Panfish provide plenty of action for the angler on the Cassadaga Lakes.
 The most common species are bluegill, pumpkinseed, black crappie, yellow perch and brown bullhead.
 Panfish are caught year-round and ice fishing is a popular winter activity.
 Live baits such as minnows or worms usually produce the best catches, but small jigs and lures also work well.
 When sunfish are on their spawning beds in the spring, try using an 8 foot, 3-4 weight fly rod with surface poppers or wet flies.
 They can provide some fast and fun action.
 Bullheads are most active after sunset and can be taken using nightcrawlers or scented baits.